1Password Review: Quick Expert Summary

 Overall, as 1Password is a premium-only password manager, I expected faster response times — maybe even a live chat function.
 That said, 1Password does offer a huge range of support resources, and I found all of the responses to my questions helpful.

-I do think 1Password could offer more data importing options, like LastPass does.
-I would also like to see 1Password include an automatic password changer that both Dashlane and LastPass offer — to speed up password changing on popular websites, like Facebook.
+I do think 1Password could offer more data importing options like LastPass.
+I would also like to see 1Password include an automatic password changer that both Dashlane and LastPass offer — to speed up password changing on popular websites.

-Overall, 1Password is a great password manager — easily one of the best in 2020.
-1Password is backed by high security, excellent features, and a company which cares about providing a good user experience.
+Overall, 1Password is a great password manager — easily one of the best in 2021.
+1Password doesn’t have a free plan or money-back guarantee, but there’s a risk-free 14-day trial.

 1Password — Frequently Asked Questions